US seeks to counter Chinese influence in the Global South. Is it too late?

 The most high-profile meeting took place in the Russian city of Kazan.

-Hosted by President Vladimir Putin, it brought together the BRICS countries, named for the five core members of the eight-year-old group – Brazil, Russia, India, China, and South Africa.
+Hosted by President Vladimir Putin, it brought together the BRICS countries, named for the five core members of the 8-year-old group – Brazil, Russia, India, China, and South Africa.

 China and Russia see the now-expanding partnership as a way of demonstrating – and, they hope, accelerating – what they see as the West’s shrinking influence.